 Free shipping creates a different shift to consider.
 In some cases, it can encourage people to buy more often, but in smaller orders.
 Along with increased labor for picking and packing orders, your overall shipping costs may also rise as your volume grows.
-If you see a spike but don’t get big enough to negotiate for volume-based discounts from carriers, shipping will eat into more of your revenue.
+If you see a spike but don’t get big enough to negotiate for volume-based discounts from top shipping carriers, shipping will eat into more of your revenue.

 In this dilemma, the winner depends on what your warehouse and team can handle.
 Look at associated costs and see what makes sense.

 Speaking of making sense, free shipping and free returns don’t always work for certain businesses or products.
 Some chief considerations are:

 - Is it right for all product categories?